 POR Voting Process: Approval Requirements

-Once approved, the disclosure statement and POR will be distributed to the impaired claim holders deemed entitled to vote.
+Once approved, the disclosure statement and plan of reorganization (POR) will be distributed to the impaired claim holders deemed entitled to vote.

 - Greater than 1/2 in Numerical Votes

 - At Least 2/3 of the Dollar Amount

 And to be confirmed by the Court, the following tests must be passed:

 To summarize the Chapter 11 restructuring process, the flow chart below lists the main steps: